Rational homotopy theory of automorphisms of manifolds: Cohomology of arithmetic groups

 \begin{proof} If $\Gamma$ is torsion-free the first claim follows from the fact that the trivial $\ZZ[\Gamma]$-module $\ZZ$ admits a finite length resolution by finitely generated free $\ZZ[\Gamma]$-modules.
 For general $\Gamma$, there exists a torsion-free subgroup $\Gamma'\subseteq \Gamma$ of finite index, and the claim follows because $\HH^k(\Gamma;V)$ may be identified with the set of $\Gamma$-invariants in $\HH^k(\Gamma';V)$ by a transfer argument (see e.g., \cite[III.(10.4)]{Brown}).

 If $G$ is simple and of $\QQ$-rank at least $2$, every finite dimensional representation $V$ of $\Gamma$ is almost algebraic (see \cite[1.3(9)]{Serre}).
-This means that there is a finite index subgroup $\Gamma'\subseteq \Gamma$ such that the restriction of $V$ to $\Gamma'$ is the restriction of a rational representation of the algebraic group $G$.
-This implies that the first cohomology group $\HH^1(\Gamma;V)$ vanishes. \end{proof}
+This means that there is a finite index subgroup $\Gamma'\subseteq \Gamma$ such that the restriction of $V$ to $\Gamma'$ is the restriction of an algebraic representation of the algebraic group $G$.
+This implies that the first cohomology group $\HH^1(\Gamma;V)$ vanishes, as in \cite[Corollary 16.4]{BMS}. \end{proof}